 Each situation will be different.
 The walls, the ceiling, and how you pose your subject will vary, so you learn as you go.

-It's my mission to provide you with good quality content and inspiration to take your portrait photography to the next level and lighting may be perhaps the most vital and challenging skill to master.
+It's my goal to provide you with good quality content and inspiration to take your portrait photography to the next level and lighting is maybe perhaps the most vital and lifelong skill you can master.

 Lighting in Photography.
 This is a simple article written to illustrate the impact the direction of the light has on bring out the features in your subject.
 But before you click, I have a warning.
 I picked a very UN-interesting subject to photograph for the article.

 Photo Lighting - using mannequins to practice.
 The impact that the direction, quality and intensity of the portrait lighting has on the human face.
 The mannequins stay in the same position with the same expression.

 Outdoor Portrait Photography.
 I do my best to find a good location with excellent natural lighting when doing family portraits outdoors.
 Here are 4 family portraits where the lighting was almost ideal.
 In three of them I used large white reflectors to improve the lighting just a bit.